 In general, a microinverter-based system will be the most expensive option, a power optimizer-based system will be somewhat cheaper, and a string inverter will be the least expensive.

-Both Enphase and SolarEdge give you panel-level monitoring that is available from the web or a smartphone app.
-They’ll tell you how much power you generate in real time, and let you generate reports on how many kilowatt-hours of electricity your system has generated on any day, week, month, or year.
+Both Enphase and SolarEdge give you panel-level monitoring that is available one the web or a smartphone app.
+You’ll be able to see power generation in real time, and you can generate reports on how many kilowatt-hours of electricity your system has generated on any day, week, month, or year.

-Both systems also let you see how much power each solar panel generates, which is a great feature to help you monitor the health of your system and to know when one panel might be having a problem.
+Both systems also let you see how much power each individual panel generates, which is a great feature to help you monitor the health of your system and to know when one panel might be having a problem.

 You can preview what this system looks by checking out any of the public systems that are available on the web.
 While the web portals that SolarEdge and Enphase provide don’t match exactly what their smartphone apps look like, it gives you a good idea of the detail available.